 For Salt clients, local repositories will be disabled each time a channel state is executed.
-For example when applying the highstate or performing a package action.
+For example, when applying the highstate or performing a package action.

-In case local repositories should stay enabled after onboarding the following pillar should be set for the affected Salt client:
+If local repositories should stay enabled after onboarding the following pillar must be set for the affected Salt client: